binarykore/html5.elements/README.md

 * < time > Defines date and time
 * < wbr > Defines a possible line-break

-Other elements were also introduced.
-Some ease the use of forms, some help with graphics, others help with content like videos, images, or audio.

 ## Media, Content & Graphics Elements:

 ### Element => Description